More than just a quiet place to recharge your phone battery and pinch free wifi.

 It’s the perfect place for a traveller to work.

-It’s flipping beautiful.
+It’s flipping beautiful!

 I can honestly say I’ve never been so startled by the inside of a building.
 My expectations were blown away; it totally took me by surprise.
 You know a library means business when it has a dedicated gallery!
 In fact, the State Library Victoria has a bunch of different galleries, exhibition spaces and installations to help distract you from work or study.
+If there’s one thing I know, it’s how to procrastinate, and there may be no better place in Melbourne to divert your concentration.

 Don’t care much for architecture?
 Alright, let me have one more crack at this.